-Height, Structure (coastal).
+Height, Structure.
 The vertical distance from grade, as defined herein, to the highest point of a structure.
 Maximum height shall be measured as the vertical distance from grade to an imaginary plane located the allowed number of feet above and parallel to the grade.
-The maximum height of buildings located in areas subject to tidal action shall be measured from <a href="measurement for structures within Seadrift Subdivision in the special Flood Hazard (V zone) shall be measured according to the requirements of LCP Policy C EH 11.
+The maximum height of buildings located in areas subject to tidal action shall be measured from mean sea level (MSL)..